 Rheumatoid arthritis is an autoimmune disease, in which the immune system mistakenly attacks the body.
-It starts by affecting the lining of the joints, but can move on to damage bone, cartilage, muscles and ligaments around the joints.
-Inflammation (a hallmark of rheumatoid arthritis) is not always seen in osteoarthritis.
+It starts by affecting the lining of the joints, but can move on to damage bone, cartilage, muscles and ligaments around the joints, which in return can be painful.
+Although, inflammation (a hallmark of rheumatoid arthritis) is not always seen in osteoarthritis.
 Inflammation has five cardinal signs – redness, swelling, warmth, tenderness and loss of function.
 Fluid in the joint space, called an effusion, is a sign of rheumatoid disease activity.
 Rheumatic joints can be accompanied by nodules in the elbow and loss of the muscles at the top of the hands.
 With rheumatoid arthritis, more aggressive treatment moves to pills known as disease-modifying anti-rheumatic drugs.

 These DMARDs, used to slow the progression of joint damage, include methotrexate, hydroxychloroquine (Plaquenil) and sulfasalazine (Azulfidine).
 Then, Krant says, after at least six weeks, biologic drugs such as Enbrel, Humira and Remicaide (used to reduce inflammation) may come into play.
 Most biologics are given by injection or intravenously.
 DMARDs can cause significant side effects, such as lung and liver damage and reduced ability to fight off infections.
 Biologics, among other side effects, increase the risk of infections, notably tuberculosis.
 None of these treatments is a cure.